TanStack/query/docs/framework/vue/devtools.md

 ## Traditional Devtools

-When you begin your Vue Query journey, you'll want these devtools by your side.
-They help visualize all of the inner workings of Vue Query and will likely save you hours of debugging if you find yourself in a pinch!

-The only thing you need to do is to install the official **[Vue Devtools](https://devtools.vuejs.org/guide/installation.html)**.

-Vue Query will seamlessly integrate with the official devtools, adding custom inspector and timeline events.
+Vue Query will seamlessly integrate with the [Official Vue devtools](https://github.com/vuejs/devtools-next), adding custom inspector and timeline events.
 Devtool code will be treeshaken from production bundles by default.

-For devtools v6, you'll need to manually enable integration:
+To make it work, you only need to enable it in the plugin options:

 ```ts
 app.use(VueQueryPlugin, {